genetronhealth/uvc/README.md

 The auxiliary tool debarcode can be used for appending UMI sequences into read names.
 Running debarcode without any command-line argument will display its usage help.

-It is recommended to manual check the following outlier variant candidates:
+It is recommended to manually check the following outlier variant candidates if very high precision is required:
  1. for non-UMI data, variant candidates with FORMAT/FTS consisting of three or more filter strings (typically less than 1.5% of all variants).
  2. for UMI data, variant candidates with FORMAT/FTS consisting of one or more filter strings (typically less than 6% of all variants).